-GRTC is using the State Certification Agency’s directory, UPC listing, to identify all firms eligible to participate as DBE’s.
-The directory lists the firms name, address, phone number, date of most recent certification, and the type of work the firm has been certified to perform as a DBE.
-GRTC revises the directory annually.
-The directory is available at GRTC’s Administration Facility located at 1108 Campbell Avenue, S.E., Roanoke, Virginia.
+GRTC is using the State Certification Agency’s directory, UPC listing, to identify all firms eligible to participate as DBEs.
+The directory lists the firms’ name, address, phone number, date of most recent certification, and the type of work the firm has been certified to perform as a DBE.

 OVER CONCENTRATION (Section 26.33)

 GRTC has not identified that over concentration exists in the types of work that DBEs have completed and will update its analysis every three years.

 BUSINESS DEVELOPMENT PROGRAMS (Section 26.35)